DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-03 Meeting Notes.md

 - Before, the Relinquish upgrade would downgrade 1 stat by a random amount and upgrade another stat by a random amount.
 - BUT, that felt bad to the player, because they were losing something and weren't gaining much in return.
 - Now, the Relinquish upgrade will downgrade 1 or two random stats by a 1, but will upgrade 1 or more other stats by several notches, improving the utility of this upgrade
+- Also, the list of stats that can be upgraded or downgraded is much longer than it was before.

 ### Removed "Overwrite" Upgrade / New "Amend" Upgrade
 - The overwrite upgrade was useless and confusing.